hhprojects/AngelHack/README.md

 In our web applicaton we used HTML5, CSS, Visual Studio, and GitHub for front-end development, creating a responsive user interface.
 The back-end is powered by the .NET Framework and C# for robust application logic, with SQL Server handling user data storage.

 # Problem
+According to a study by NVPC Individual Giving, in 2021 there was a 50% decrease in the median hours volunteered from 2018.
+One of tthe factors thta might bring about the change could be COVID.

 # Our Aim
+So our project wish to enhance the low participation rate in the volunteering community.

 # About Our Application
+To counter this problem, we created a platform to increase awareness for volunteerism through a social media webpage, providing a centralized hub for organizaions and retaining volunteers through incentives.

+So here a rough outline of our application:

 # Our Team
 1. Lee Han Hua